-However, in the hands of an inexperienced surgeon, liposuction can lead to unnatural body shapes or indentations and rippling of the skin.
+However, in the hands of an inexperienced surgeon, liposuction can lead to unnatural body shapes, asymmetry, lumpiness, indentations or rippling of the skin.

-Surprisingly, this scenario is relatively common which is why revision liposuction has become a popular service for those skilled cosmetic surgeons.
+Unfortunately, this scenario is relatively common which is why revision liposuction has become a popular service for those skilled cosmetic surgeons.
 Correcting a “botched” liposuction procedure is highly challenging, so here’s what you should know about liposuction revision and how to best avoid poor results in the first place.

-The growing demand for cosmetic and plastic surgery has resulted in the rise in the number of clinics offering procedures including liposuction.
+The growing demand for cosmetic and plastic surgery has resulted in a rise in the number of clinics offering procedures including liposuction.
 Unfortunately, many of these practitioners have received very little training or experience before performing some of these cosmetic treatments, which increases the risk of unsatisfactory results.